 Biopsy of tissue from your body to check for signs of amyloidosis

 Urine test to check for unusual levels of protein

-Complete blood count, or CBC, that includes measuring the number of different cells in your blood
+Complete blood count (CBC) that includes measuring the number of different cells in

 Measurement of levels of immunoglobulins in your blood

 CT scans to look at your lymph nodes, spleen, and liver